Looking for white hat backlinks?

 1. Internal Linking

 Yes, that’s right.
 Internal linking is something most people overlook, but internal linking is big.
-Not only it helps you transfer link juice through your pages, but you have a complete control of the links.
-It also creates a natural link profile and helps Google crawl your site quickly.
+First internal links is something you have complete control of.
+Not only internal links help you transfer link juice between your pages, they also help Google crawl your site faster.

 Note: Be careful with using targeted keywords in your site-wide links, as Google might treat this as a spam factor.